mbcx4ts5/AnkiAnalysis/README.md

 The data visualised here consists of data obtained from my personal usage of Anki from January 2025 to July 2025.
 The deck is a modified version of the publicly available "JLPT-N5-N1 Japanese Vocabulary" deck available here [2].
 In summary, the cards in this deck have a
 Japanese word or phrase on one side and an English definition on the back.
 The goal is to try to recall the English definition when given the
 Japanese word.
-All data on cards and reviews is kept in an SQL databse which was exported for the purpose of this project.
+All data on cards and reviews is kept in an SQL database which was exported for the purpose of this project.
 The Power BI dashboard is split into 4 sections in order to efficiently visualise the data.

 ### Daily Overview